MFA Legal & Compliance 2026 - Agenda

 David Friedman , General Counsel and Chief Compliance Officer , Paloma Partners

-David Friedman is a Managing Director at Paloma Partners Management Company and the General Counsel and Chief Compliance Officer.
+David Friedman is the General Counsel and Chief Compliance Officer of Paloma Partners Management Company.
 Mr. Friedman is responsible for overseeing Paloma Management’s Legal and Compliance functions.
 He joined PPMC in 2020.
 Mr. Friedman was previously the Global Chief Compliance Officer at tZero Group, Inc. He has held legal and compliance positions at Blackrock, Tudor Investment Corporation, Weeden & Co., and Outpoint Capital Management.
 Mr. Friedman received a BA in Economics from the University of Rochester and JD and MBA degrees from Case Western University.

 Lauren Howard Elbert , Senior Vice President and Counsel , The D. E. Shaw Group